Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Summary and conclusions

-In numerical integration schemes of the overdamped Langevin equation (in either form), such as the Euler--Maruyama and Milstein schemes, the normalisation constraint is satisfied only asymptotically for vanishing time step, $\Delta t \to 0$, depending on their strong order of convergence.
+In generic numerical integration schemes of the overdamped Langevin equation (in either form), such as the Euler--Maruyama and Milstein schemes, the normalization constraint is satisfied only asymptotically for vanishing time step, ${\Delta t \to 0}$, depending on their strong order of convergence.
 As an alternative, we have proposed a geometric integration scheme [\cref{eq:finite_rotation}], which is based on finite random rotations and which satisfies the constraint exactly for any time step $\Delta t$.
-Combining this approach with Gaussian distributed random rotation angles yields an immediate and simple implementation of this geometric integrator (\cref{sec:algorithm}), which we have shown to converge weakly at order 1, i.e., $O(\Delta t)$, and which can also be combined with a deterministic bias, e.g., due to an external torque or to model circle swimmers.
+Combining this approach with Gaussian distributed random rotation angles yields an immediate and simple implementation of this geometric integrator (\cref{tab:algorithm}), which we have shown to converge weakly at order 1, i.e., $O(\Delta t)$, and which can also be combined with a deterministic bias, e.g., due to an external torque or to model circle swimmers.
 Moreover, we have outlined an improved algorithm that exactly generates the (free) propagator of rotational Brownian motion for an arbitrary time step $\Delta t$ if an advanced sampling of the rotation angle is used [see \cref{eq:theta-dist}].
+Finally, we have demonstrated numerically and by deriving the corresponding propagators that the proposed Gaussian geometric scheme converges more rapidly than a widely used projection scheme [Eqs.~\eqref{eq:adhoc-scheme}].
+The smaller prefactor of the discretization error allows for an integration time step that is an order of magnitude larger (\cref{fig:correlations}); in particular, the dynamics of free rotational diffusion is accurately generated also for time steps as large as $\DR \Delta t \approx 0.3$, i.e., typical rotation angles of $\theta \approx \pi/4$ in a single step (\cref{fig:propagators}).
+As a consequence, suitable time steps of the geometric scheme are determined by the physical torques and not the constraint on $|\vec u|$.
+Exact expressions for the orientational correlation functions [\cref{eq:corr-exact}] and for the equilibrium distribution of rotational Brownian motion [\cref{eq:boltzmann-dipole}] may serve as references to test actual implementations of the algorithm; an exemplary implementation is provided in the open-source software \emph{HAL's MD package} \cite{HALMD} for hardware-accelerated simulation and analysis of many-particle systems.